ST10268917/Flourish-Budgeting-App/README.md

 * **Smart Insights:** View summaries of total spend per category for a selected period.
 * **Receipt Management:** Attach photos from the camera or gallery for better record-keeping.
 * **User Authentication:** Sign in securely using Firebase Authentication.
+* **Currency Converter:** Flourish's Currency Exchange allows users to convert currencies in real time using up-to-date rates.
-* **Gamified Experience:** Motivating visuals and feedback to encourage better money habits (Final POE - *Note: This is mentioned as a general feature, but the Functionality Requirements specify this is implemented in Part 3*).
+* **Gamified Experience:** Motivating visuals and feedback to encourage better money habits.

 ## 🟠 Two Features